Mbyá Guaraní people: Organization

 Generally, the Mbyá live in small groups of four or five families, distributed in temporary camps and villages.
 The temporary camps are usually found along the roadside, where the group members often sell handicrafts.
 The villages are larger and more permanent settlements, found both within and outside of demarcated indigenous land.
 These villages are known as tekoa, and they're ideally in places where the traditional Mbyá way of life, referred to as ñande reko, can be reproduced.
 They are characterized by the presence of a traditional house of worship known as an opy, used to perform rituals.
 These villages are also ideally surrounded by forests and fields, with a good water source, but this is not always possible for today's Mbyá.
 The Mbyá hunt, fish, and gather food, as well as plant crops in their fields, principally maize (avatí), cassava (mandió), potatoes, peanuts (manduí), beans (kumandá), squash (mindain), and watermelon (janjau).
 Today, the spaces occupied by Mbyá communities are less and less able to provide them with the resources they need, making it necessary for them to consume industrial products.

 The communities are usually headed by two leaders: a spiritual leader or shaman, known as a karaí, and a political leader or chief, known as mburuvichá, who is responsible for contact with those outside the village.
 Sometimes these two roles are combined.

 The Mbyá are present between the Apa River and the Paraná River in southern Paraguay, primarily scattered across the Paraguayan department of Guairá.
-They also live in the Argentine province of Misiones and parts of southern and southeastern Brazil, reaching the Brazilian coast.
+They also live in the Argentine province of Misiones and parts of southern and southeastern Brazil and some areas in Uruguay, reaching the Brazilian coast.
 This multinational slice of land corresponds to what the Mbyá consider their original territory.
 Mobility is one of the group's primary characteristics, and the Mbyá are constantly circulating throughout this territory.
 However, national borders, restrictions on entering private property, and governments' designations of tribal reserves make this characteristic cultural practice difficult to continue.